emperorfin/MilitaryJet/README.md

 ## Porting

-I look forward to see [this](https://github.com/emperorfin/MilitaryJet/tree/master/app/src/androidTest) getting ported to other client frameworks and UI toolkits such as iOS, React, Flutter, etc.
+I look forward to see [this](https://github.com/emperorfin/MilitaryJet/tree/master/app/src/androidTest) also getting ported to projects that depend on other client frameworks and UI toolkits such as iOS, React, Flutter, etc.